Understanding Electrons: History, Properties, and Roles of Electrons in Everyday Life

 Between 1838 and 1851, English naturalist Richard Laming developed the idea that the atom consisted of a core of matter surrounded by electrically charged subatomic particles.
 As early as 1846, the German physicist William Weber hypothesized that electricity consists of positively and negatively charged fluids, and their interaction obeys the inverse square law.

-See also difference between england and britain
+See also difference between french vanilla and vanilla

 After studying electrolysis in 1874, Irish physicist George Johnstone Stoney theorized that there was a “definite unit of electric charge” which was the divalent ionic charge.
 He succeeded in estimating the value of this elementary charge e thanks to Faraday’s laws of electrolysis.
 However, Stoney believed that this charge was permanently attached to the atom and could not be removed.
 In 1881, the German physicist Hermann von Helmholtz proposed that positive and negative charges were divided into fundamental parts, which “act like electrical atoms”.